DrCpp/DrMock/docs/tutorial/mock.md

 ## The structure and use of **DrMock** mock objects

-We've already been mentioned that the `DrMockModule` CMake macro produces a class `FooMock` from every specified interface `IFoo`, that `FooMock` implements `IFoo` and that `FooMock` has a public member `mock` of type `DRMOCK_Object_Foo`, the _internal mock object_, whose
+We've already been mentioned that the `drmock_library` CMake macro produces a class `FooMock` from every specified interface `IFoo`, that `FooMock` implements `IFoo` and that `FooMock` has a public member `mock` of type `DRMOCK_Object_Foo`, the _internal mock object_, whose